 Intuitive Treasure Hunter is a life-sized game played out in the world that fosters self-trust, group support, creative freedom, and big joy.
 Playing strengthens the part of you that knows the way, which leads to story-worthy adventures.
 The game starts with a promise and ends with a treasure.

 Created in 2005 as a way to help young people keep open access to their creative intuition, ITH has since been played by people of all ages, from all over the world, for many purposes (some of which are mentioned to the right/just below).
-In addition to being shared privately, the game has been shared yearly at The Improv Retreat, and been used to open iO Chicago's Summer Improv Intensives over the past three years.
+In addition to being shared privately, the game has been shared yearly at The Improv Retreat, and used to cap off iO Chicago's Summer Improv Intensives over the past three years.

 Interested players can either join an open game, which happens monthly in Chicago, or organize a private group game for a company, creative team, or private event.
 Events on this site are led by ITH's creator.
 Questions are warmly welcome at email@example.com.

 ITH serves many positive purposes.
 Here are some of them: